 The Global Market, According to Your Time Zone

-The logistical and cultural implications of solar time have particular import for businesses operating around the world.
+The logistical and cultural implications of solar time have particular importance for businesses operating around the world.

 International Markets Re-conceived